urql-graphql/urql-devtools/README.md

 npx urql-devtools
 ```

-> **Note:** Android users may have difficulty connecting to the electron app when running in an
-> emulator.
-The devtools exchange uses `localhost:7700` to connect to the electron app running on
-> your local machine, but in an Android emulator `localhost` routes to the device itself rather
-> than your local machine.
-To successfully connect, use the `adb` tool to forward port 7700 to your
+> **Note:** Android users may need to forward port 7700 from their device to their local machine:
-> local machine:
 >
 > ```sh
 > adb reverse tcp:7700 tcp:7700